+The purpose of Partners in Dyad Reading is to provide primary grade students reading below grade level with additional reading practice.
 Partners in Dyad Reading is designed to be used in one-on-one tutoring with adult volunteers or paraprofessionals as reading practice, not intervention.
-Lessons enhance classroom instruction in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
+Lessons focus on classroom instruction in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
 Students benefit from increased reading time, targeted practice, and a rewarding reading experience.